ApplyBoard

 • Keep applying – apply for in-course scholarships too

-Frequently Asked Questions
+Frequently Asked Questions About Canadian Scholarships

 Are there scholarships for international students in Canada?

-Yes, most universities offer entrance scholarships ($500–$40,000 CAD), plus prestigious awards like Lester B. Pearson (full-ride) and Vanier CGS ($50,000/year for PhDs).
+Yes, most universities offer entrance scholarships ($500–$40,000 CAD), plus prestigious awards like Lester B. Pearson (full-ride).
+Check out your institution's website or Canada government website for current scholarships.

 How do I get a scholarship to study in Canada?